 ASSESSMENT

-The school based internal assessment comprises of an end of unit additional assessment per unit and a prelim.
+The school based internal assessment is comprised of an end of unit additional assessment per unit, a prelim in January and a 2nd prelim in March.

-The external assessment comprises of:- two question papers which will take place in May /June, consisting of an Objective test question paper and a Restricted and Extended Response Question paper, which together are worth 155 marks scaled to 120 marks.
+The external assessment is comprised of:- a question paper which will take place in April/ May, consisting of an Objective test question paper and a Restricted and Extended Response Question paper, which together are worth 135 marks scaled to 100 marks.

-Pupils must also complete an assignment worth 20 marks scaled to 30 marks to equate to 20% of the assessment which will be overtaken at an appropriate point in the course.
+Learners must also complete an assignment worth 20 marks scaled to 25 marks to equate to 20% of the assessment which will be overtaken at an appropriate point in the course.

 CAREERS INFORMATION